The Terminal Mockup Problem: Why Those 3 Dots Ruin Your Design

 </pre>

-This pattern is so predictable that Sailop has a specific rule for it: component-terminal-mockup.
-It detects the three-dots-plus-pre structure and flags it immediately.
+</div>The combo is predictable enough that Sailop ships a dedicated rule for it: component-terminal-mockup.
+It matches the three-dots-plus-pre structure and flags it on sight.

 The Three Problems With Terminal Mockups